hapijs/joi/README.md

 #### `object.and(peers)`

-Defines am all-or-nothing relationship between keys where if one of the peers is present, all of them are required as well where:
+Defines an all-or-nothing relationship between keys where if one of the peers is present, all of them are required as well where:
 - `peers` - the key names of which if one present, all are required. `peers` can be a single string value, an array of string values, or each peer provided as an argument.